 Although Davis succeeded in the legislature, his true passion was the judiciary.
 In 1848 he was elected judge of Illinois’s Eighth Judicial Circuit Court.
 While he served in this position, his decisions were seldom appealed and even more seldom reversed.
 When the court arrived in town, the Grand Jury would first determine whether or not there was enough evidence to hold a trial.
 Then, the Judge would try the smaller cases which usually involved mostly misdemeanors such as gambling or selling alcohol.
 He also tried larger cases which dealt with land title cases, slander and libel suits, divorces, appeals from justices of the peace, livestock ownership, and even a few murder trials.

 As a lawyer, Lincoln also traveled the Eighth Circuit.
-He and Davis often journeyed together throughout the fourteen counties that made up the Circuit—Sangamon, Tazewell, Woodford, McLean, Logan, DeWitt, Piatt, Champaign, Vermillion, Shelby, Moultrie, Macon, and Christian.
+He and Davis often journeyed together throughout the fourteen counties that made up the Circuit between 1847 and 1853—Sangamon, Tazewell, Woodford, McLean, Logan, DeWitt, Piatt, Champaign, Vermillion, Shelby, Moultrie, Macon, and Christian.
 The Circuit consisted of approximately 11,000 square miles, a territory nearly the size of the state of Connecticut.
 Court convened every spring and fall and lasted for three months at a time.
 Circuit riders traveled from county seat to county seat on horseback or in buggies, spent the night in local taverns, and served in court during the day.
 Davis’s sixty-mile trek from Bloomington to Springfield took two days to complete.
 In good weather it was a pleasant ride.
 Often however, the unpaved roads were muddy and there was no protection from the cold and rain.
 Despite how rigorous and miserable Davis’s travels were, he enjoyed them mostly due to the contact with his companions particularly Abraham Lincoln, the only attorney who traveled the whole Circuit with him.
 Davis, Lincoln, and other Circuit riders often lodged together.
 While in Pekin, they frequently boarded at Mrs. Wilson’s, “a fine comfortable … place.”
 Such comfort was rare.

 Davis’s letters home usually described poor living conditions across the Circuit.
 It appeared that “while others on the circuit complained about the food and beds in these country taverns, Lincoln never seemed to mind them, however miserable they might be.”
 Davis wrote many letters to his wife Sarah.
 It was obvious that he missed her greatly because they wrote back and forth at least once or twice a week.
 In comparison, Judge Davis mentioned to Sarah in one letter that Lincoln heard from Mary Todd only once every few months.
 Occasionally, Sarah even rode out to Pekin or Decatur to visit her husband though local gossip claimed that it was indecent for a woman to ride such long distances alone.